-Amount Unspent (in ₹) Total Amount Spent for the Financial Year (in ₹) sferred to Unspent CSR er section 135(6).
-Amount transferred to any fund specified under Schedule V as per second proviso to section 135(5).
-(111 \( \) Amount Date of transfer.
+Amount Unspent (in ₹) Total Amount Spent for the Financial Year Total Amount transferred to Unspent CS Account as per section 135(6).
+Amount transferred to any fund specified under Schedule \ as per second proviso to section 135(5). (in ₹) Amount Date of transfer.
 Name of the Fund Amount Date of transfer. ₹ 452.69 lakhs Nil Not Applicable Not Applicable Nil Not Applicable